Spoonail-Iroiro/maginai/MOD_DEVELOP_en.md

 The main places where code to modify the game are as follows:
 - Modify methods: Directly in `init.js`
-    - At the time of loading the Mod's `init.js`, `union.js` has already been executed and classes, etc. are defined, so they can be modified
+    - At the time of loading the mod's `init.js`, `union.js` has already been executed and classes, etc. are defined, so they can be modified
     - You can use `maginai.patcher.patchMethod` to patch method in class
 - Async functions such as loading external data: Register them as [Postprocess](#postprocess)
     - Use `maginai.setModPostprocess` to set a `Promise` as Postprocess